 - setting railroad ceilings.

-The State Board of Real Property Tax Services makes determinations in regard to complaints about equalization rates, special franchise values and railroad ceilings.
+Additionally, the State Board of Real Property Tax Services makes determinations in regard to complaints about equalization rates, special franchise values and railroad ceilings.